-The Pennsylvania Inheritance Tax rates for giving a same sex partner cash at your death is 15%, but there is no tax on giving a same sex partner the same amount of money in the form of life insurance.
-A little imagination in estate planning for LGBT couples can save a huge amount in taxes.
+The Pennsylvania Inheritance Tax rates for giving your same-sex partner cash at your death is 15%.
+But there is no tax on providing a same-sex partner the same amount of money in the form of life insurance.
+A little imagination in estate planning for LGBT couples can save a considerable amount in taxes.

 5. Selecting the Right Assets to Make Charitable Gifts:

-If you plan to give money to charity at your death as part of your estate plan, what type of money you leave can make a huge difference in tax dollars saved.
-For example, a client in Gloucester County, New Jersey wishes to leave $50,000.00 to her church, the remainder to her niece.
+Do you plan to give money to charity at your death as part of your estate plan?
+If so, what type of money you leave can make a huge difference in tax dollars saved.
+For example, a client in Gloucester County, New Jersey wishes to leave $50,000.00 to her church.
+The remainder of the estate passes to her niece.
 If she gives $50,000.00 in cash to the church and $50,000 in an IRA to her niece, the estate pays New Jersey Inheritance Tax on the niece’s $50,000 gift at the client’s death and the niece pays income tax on liquidating the IRA.
-If instead the client gave the IRA to the charity, the church pays no income tax on liquidating the IRA and the gift to the niece pays Inheritance Tax, but receives the cash income tax free.
+If instead, the client gave the IRA to the charity, the church pays no income tax on liquidating the IRA.
+Further, the gift to the niece pays Inheritance Tax but receives the cash income tax-free.
 Everyone, except the taxman, wins.

 6. Wealth Replacement Trusts:

 Many clients have accumulated large qualified plans during their lifetimes.
 These qualified plans come in many shapes and sizes, including IRAs, 401ks, SEPs, and TIAA-CREF accounts.
-The plans can serve as a wonderful retirement planning device during your lifetime as you can transfer pretax income into the account and essentially borrow the IRS’ money and invest it for your retirement.
+The plans can serve as an excellent retirement planning device during your lifetime.
+You can transfer pretax income into the account and essentially borrow the IRS’ money and invest it for your retirement.

-You cannot defer this income forever, though, and upon reaching age 70-1/2, everyone must start taking out “required minimum distributions” from the plan.
+You cannot defer this income forever, though.
+Upon reaching age 70-1/2, everyone must start taking out “required minimum distributions.”
 You then pay income tax on what you take out of the plan.
 At your death, if the plan is liquidated, all the income tax becomes due.
 For example, a client in Bucks County Pennsylvania dies naming her son as the beneficiary of her IRA.
-The IRA is subject to the Pennsylvania Inheritance Tax, the Federal Estate Tax AND the entire amount is subject to Pennsylvania Income Tax and Federal Income Tax.
+The IRA is subject to the Pennsylvania Inheritance Tax; the Federal Estate Tax AND the entire amount is subject to Pennsylvania Income Tax and Federal Income Tax.

-That large IRA can shrink to a very small amount of cash that her son will actually receive.
+That large IRA can shrink to a minimal amount of cash that her son will receive.
 Instead, the client can use the required minimum distribution to pay the annual premium on a life insurance policy held in an Irrevocable Life Insurance Trust (“ILIT”) as part of their estate planning.
-At her death, the son will receive the life insurance, tax-free (no estate tax, no inheritance tax and no income tax).
-The IRA can also pass to charity, tax free.
-Depending on the insurability of the client, the son can receive an amount equal to the amount in the IRA, the charity gets money it never would have received and she completely avoids the Pennsylvania Inheritance Tax, the Federal Estate Tax, the Pennsylvania Income Tax and the Federal Income Tax.
+At her death, the son will receive the life insurance, tax-free (no estate tax, no inheritance tax, and no income tax).
+The IRA can also pass to charity, tax-free.
+Depending on the insurability of the client, the son can receive an amount equal to the amount in the IRA, the charity gets the money it would never have received, and she completely avoids the Pennsylvania Inheritance Tax, the Federal Estate Tax, the Pennsylvania Income Tax and the Federal Income Tax.
 Everyone wins but the taxman.

 7. Premium Financing:

-Some clients face a large Federal Estate Tax bill at their deaths and wish to fund a life insurance policy held by an Irrevocable Life Insurance Trust (“ILIT”) to provide the liquid assets to pay the tax, but they do not have the liquid assets available to pay the premiums.
-This is often due to investments being held in real estate or in low basis assets which they do not wish to sell during their lifetime.
-Some banking organizations will work with clients to provide the financing to pay the premiums with the repayment being made from assets sold after the client’s death from the insurance payout or from assets sold after the “step up in basis” erases the capital gains tax.
+Some clients face a large Federal Estate Tax bill at their deaths.
+To pay this tax, the may wish to fund a life insurance policy held by an Irrevocable Life Insurance Trust (“ILIT”).
+The policy provides the liquid assets to pay the tax.
+But what if they do not have the liquid assets available to pay the premiums?
+This is often due to investments being held in real estate or low basis assets.
+These are assets they do not wish to sell during their lifetime.
+Some banking organizations will work with clients to provide the financing to pay the premiums.
+Repayment is made from assets sold after the client’s death after the “step up in basis” erases the capital gains tax.